 NOT be at the forefront of new baking technology 😉.

 I cannot tell you what a relief it is to have finally baked using a silicone mould.
-In fact I have to agree with friends that bake with silicone all the time, they are an absolute dream to work with.
+So much so that I have to agree with friends that bake with silicone all the time, they are an absolute dream to work with.
 I’ve had these silicone giant doughnut moulds since the January sales, I like to ease into things gradually!!

-When I’m baking and cooking I really try to use seasonal fruit and vegetables.
-This Raspberries Cream Giant Doughnut has defrosted frozen raspberries in the middle.
-Raspberries are most definitely not in season, however I find the frozen British raspberries from Waitrose are fantastic quality and perfect for use, as fresh fruit, during the colder months.
+When baking and cooking I really try to use seasonal fruit and vegetables.
+So this Raspberries Cream Giant Doughnut has defrosted frozen raspberries in the middle.
+Because raspberries are most definitely not in season, however I find the frozen British raspberries from Waitrose are fantastic quality and perfect for use, as fresh fruit, during the colder months.

 We grow quite a bit of fruit in our back garden, including raspberries, strawberries, cherries, apples, plums and pears – ooh blackcurrants, redcurrants and blackberries too.
 Last year wasn’t brilliant for raspberries in our garden, yet we had buckets full of cherries.
 Our children are duly dispatched to various neighbours houses, sharing the fruit.